Aliases for PSAP Gene

 GeneCards Summary for PSAP Gene

 PSAP (Prosaposin) is a Protein Coding gene.
 Diseases associated with PSAP include Gaucher Disease, Atypical, Due To Saposin C Deficiency and Combined Saposin Deficiency.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Metabolism.
-GO annotations related to this gene include lipid binding and enzyme activator activity.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include lipid binding and enzyme activator activity.
 An important paralog of this gene is PSAPL1.

 UniProtKB/Swiss-Prot for PSAP Gene

 Saposin-A and saposin-C stimulate the hydrolysis of glucosylceramide by beta-glucosylceramidase (EC 22.214.171.124) and galactosylceramide by beta-galactosylceramidase (EC 126.96.36.199).
 Saposin-C apparently acts by combining with the enzyme and acidic lipid to form an activated complex, rather than by solubilizing the substrate.

 Saposin-B stimulates the hydrolysis of galacto-cerebroside sulfate by arylsulfatase A (EC 188.8.131.52), GM1 gangliosides by beta-galactosidase (EC 184.108.40.206) and globotriaosylceramide by alpha-galactosidase A (EC 220.127.116.11).
 Saposin-B forms a solubilizing complex with the substrates of the sphingolipid hydrolases.

 Saposin-D is a specific sphingomyelin phosphodiesterase activator (EC 18.104.22.168).